hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 hoodie start
 ```

-It'll open up your default browser at ...
+It’ll open up your default browser at ...

 ```
 http://127.0.0.1:6001
 ```

-You should see a hoodie app with a subtitle of 'hoodie playground'.
+You should see a hoodie app with a subtitle of ‘hoodie playground’.
 This shows that hoodie is working.

-The command line output also shows you this information which you'll use later:
+The command line output also shows you this information which you’ll use later:

 ```
 CouchDB started: http://127.0.0.1:6003